Light Class 10 Notes

 If the velocity of light in a medium is greater, the medium is said to be optically rarer.
 For example, air or vacuum is optically rarer.

 If the velocity of light in a medium is lower, the medium is said to be optically denser.
 Glass, for example, is denser than air.

 The quantity or extent of bending of light when it flows from one medium to another is represented by the refractive index.
 The refractive index is classified into two sorts.
 Absolute refractive index and relative refractive index.

 The refraction law is called Snell’s law of refraction and it states that “At the point of incidence, the incident ray refracted ray, and normal to the interface of two transparent media all lie in the same plane”.
 For a given color of light and a given set of media, the sine of the angle of incidence to the sine of the angle of refraction is constant.

 When light strikes a rectangular glass slab, it emerges parallel to the incident beam and is displaced laterally.
 It progresses from rarer to a denser medium, then back to a rarer medium.

 Light bends towards the normal while passing from a rarer to a denser medium at the surface of the two media, according to Snell’s Law.
 When light moves from a denser to a rarer medium at the surface of contact, it bends away from the normal.

 Total Internal reflection

-In light class 10 notes, as is mentioned when light passes through a denser medium and into a rarer medium, it bends away from the normal.
+when light passes through a denser medium and into a rarer medium, it bends away from the normal.
 The critical angle is the angle at which the incident ray causes the refracted ray to go parallel to the surface of the two media.
 When the incidence angle is greater than the critical angle, it reflects rather than refracts inside the denser material.
 Total Internal Reflection is the name given to this experience.
 E.g. mirages and optical filers.